kotlin-graphics/gln/README.md

 val bufferImmutability /* : Boolean */ = buffer.bound(ARRAY_BUFFER) { immutableStorage }
 ```

-This of course applies also for other variable types, such as inlined `BufferAccess` or typealiased `MapBufferFlags`.
+This of course applies also for other variable types, such as the inlined enum `BufferAccess` or the typealiased  integer `MapBufferFlags`.

 #### Manual